 “Opportunities for science and mathematics-minded lawyers seem limitless.”

 Who better to lead the charge than STEM graduates?
-Historically the majority of legal trainees have come into the profession with a degree in law (obvs), English or a humanities subject, but the tide may be about to turn.
+Historically the majority of legal trainees have come into the profession with a degree in law (obvs), English or a humanities subject, but the tide is turning.
 “There's a real shortage of people with tech, science and mathematics experience coming into the profession,” Clifford Chance innovation manager Rob Clay suggests, “being able to apply legal knowledge to areas like how software operates and automation will really improve how law firms perform in future.”
 With the help of this most forward-thinking firm, we're delving into the “myriad” reasons why STEM-qualified lawyers are the future.
 Fire up the flux capacitor...

 Zero degrees of separation